jenia/ipreader/README.md

 ## Architecture description

-This program reads a file that contains one IP address per line and asynchronously counts the number of unique IPs contained in that file.
+This program reads a file that contains one IP address per line and counts the number of unique IPs contained in that file.
+Reading and counting happens asynchronously.

 This program has two packages:
 - ipreader